CapybaraLabs/Baymax/README.md

 And here is how it looks in chat:
 ![](https://ratelimits.are-la.me/aeb692.gif)

-### License
-All rights reserved.
-Will be properly open sauce soon :tm:

 ### Dependencies
 Todo.
 Meanwhile just have a look at the `build.gradle` file